lieszkol/november-gallery/README.md

 # Known Issues

 ### Issue including CSS when used in a partial
 OctoberCMS has a known issue where if a component is dropped into a partial then any CSS that is added to the page by the partial is never actually rendered.
-This only occurs if the partial is directly inside of a layout, and if the  that is included in a layout, and that partial attempts to add CSS, then tha
+This only occurs if the partial is directly inside of a layout, and if the `{% styles %}` tag is included before the partial.

+Workarounds:

+ - Add your `{% styles %}` *after* your `{% partial "..." %}

 # Support